Catering & Food Service SeminarFor your reference, we have posted information from the previous HCJ2026 seminar

 ~New possibilities through improved menu planning, the use of frozen prepared items, and in-hospital cook-freezing~

-Former Director of Nutritional Management, Shikoku Children's and Adult Medical Center Tatsuyuki Hashimoto (Language: Japanese)
+Shikoku Children's and Adults Medical Center Former Head of Nutrition Management Office Tatsuyuki Hashimoto (Language: Japanese)

 As it becomes increasingly difficult to maintain the traditional practice of providing freshly cooked meals, we are addressing the challenge of "improving efficiency while maintaining taste and safety."
 We would like to introduce our efforts to create a new system for providing meals at hospitals by introducing frozen, fully prepared meals (frozen fully prepared items) and in-house cook-freeze (homemade frozen foods).